 This means you’ll need to be flexible in migrating your data because SLP cloud solutions have limitations on what they can and cannot do – you can’t just retrofit your current system into SLP.

 It’s also important to determine the specific data you want to collect from your suppliers and collect only the data that you absolutely require.
 You may have a system in place that’s evolved over the years where you’re capturing a ton of supplier information, and in some cases, you may not even know why you’re doing so.

-At CCP Global, we offer our clients guidance around collecting supplier data, especially now with new GDPR regulations and various data privacy and information regulations.
+These days, with new GDPR regulations and various data privacy and information regulations, it’s particularly important to understand why you collect the data you do.
 You want every piece of data you collect to have a valid business reason.